Skip to main content

 When Does Custom Software Make Financial Sense?

-A McKinsey digital transformation study found that companies with custom internal tools grow revenue 20-30% faster than competitors using identical off-the-shelf solutions.
-The advantage isn't the software itself — it's the workflows the software enables that competitors can't replicate.
+A McKinsey digital transformation study found that companies with custom internal tools grow revenue 20-30% faster than competitors running identical off-the-shelf solutions.
+The edge was never the software itself.
+It's the workflows that software lets you run, the ones a competitor on the same SaaS subscription can't copy no matter how hard they try.

 When your workflow is your competitive advantage.
-A logistics company with a proprietary route optimization algorithm can't run it inside Salesforce.
-A healthcare provider with a unique patient intake process can't bend Epic to match.
-If the way you do business is what makes you different, off-the-shelf tools force you to conform to their workflow instead of the other way around.
+A logistics company with its own route-optimization algorithm can't run it inside Salesforce.
+A healthcare provider with a one-of-a-kind patient intake flow can't bend Epic to match it.
+When the way you operate is the thing that sets you apart, off-the-shelf tools make you conform to their shape instead of the other way around.
+That's backwards.

-When you need integrations that don't exist.
-Your ERP needs to talk to your warehouse management system, which needs to talk to your shipping provider, which needs to talk to your customer portal.
-Zapier handles simple connections.
-But when you need real-time data synchronization, custom business rules at each integration point, and error handling across systems — middleware costs $50-$100/hour to configure and maintain.
-Custom software bakes those integrations into the architecture.
+When you need integrations that just don't exist as plugins.
+Your ERP has to talk to the warehouse system.
+That talks to the shipping provider.
+Which talks to the customer portal.
+Zapier is fine for the simple hops.
+But the moment you need real-time sync, your own business rules at each handoff, and error handling that spans systems, middleware runs $50-$100/hour to set up and keep alive.
+Custom software bakes those integrations into the architecture itself, so they don't drift.

 When you're building for 100+ users.
-Per-user pricing is the SaaS business model's biggest profit driver — and your biggest cost trap.
-A team of 20 paying $75/user feels affordable.
-Scale to 200 users and that's $15,000/month — $180,000/year.
-Custom software doesn't charge per seat.
-We've worked with engineering teams across 12 industries and the pattern is consistent: companies that wait too long to build custom pay 2-3x more in accumulated SaaS fees than the custom build would have cost.
+Per-user pricing is the SaaS model's biggest profit lever, and it's your biggest cost trap.
+Twenty people at $75/user feels fine.
+Scale to 200 and you're at $15,000/month, $180,000/year.
+Custom software charges nothing per seat.
+We've shipped for engineering teams across 12 industries, and the pattern barely changes: the companies that wait too long to build custom end up paying 2-3x more in stacked-up SaaS fees than the build itself would have cost.

-One caveat: custom only wins when you commit to maintaining it.
-A $150,000 app that nobody updates for 2 years becomes a liability, not an asset.
-Budget 20-25% of build cost annually for maintenance.
+One honest caveat.
+Custom only wins if you actually commit to maintaining it.
+A $150,000 app nobody touches for two years turns into a liability, not an asset.
+Set aside 20-25% of the build cost every year for upkeep and you'll be fine.

 When Does Off-the-Shelf Win?

-Bessemer Venture Partners' cloud index tracks 80+ publicly traded SaaS companies with a combined market cap exceeding $2 trillion.
-These companies exist because their products genuinely solve problems better than custom alternatives for most use cases.
-Custom isn't always the answer.
+Bessemer Venture Partners' cloud index tracks 80+ publicly traded SaaS companies with a combined market cap north of $2 trillion.
+Those companies exist for a reason.
+For most use cases, their products genuinely solve the problem better than anything you'd build yourself.
+Custom is not always the answer.
+Pretending otherwise costs people real money.

 When your needs match the 80% use case.
-Need CRM?
-Salesforce or HubSpot covers 80% of sales workflows out of the box.
+Need a CRM?
+Salesforce or HubSpot covers 80% of sales workflows right out of the box.
 Need project management?
-Linear, Jira, or Asana handles standard sprint workflows.
-Need email marketing?
-Mailchimp or ConvertKit does what you need.
-If your requirements align with what the market already builds for, custom is a waste of money.
+Linear, Jira, and Asana all handle a standard sprint just fine.
+Email marketing?
+Mailchimp or ConvertKit does the job.
+If your requirements line up with what the whole market already builds for, custom is just burning money.

 When speed matters more than fit.
-Off-the-shelf tools are live in hours or days.
+Off-the-shelf tools go live in hours or days.
 Custom takes months.
-If you're validating a business model, testing a new process, or scaling quickly through a funding round, the speed advantage of off-the-shelf is worth the compromise in customization.
-You can always build custom later — once you know exactly what you need.
+If you're still validating a business model, testing a new process, or scaling fast through a funding round, that speed is worth giving up some fit for.
+Build custom later, once you actually know what you need.
+There's no medal for building it early.

 When your team is under 30 people.
-Small teams don't generate the per-user costs that make custom builds economical.
-At 10 users paying $100/month each, your annual SaaS bill is $12,000.
-A custom replacement would cost $50,000+ to build and $10,000/year to maintain — the break-even point is 7+ years.
-That's longer than most startups survive.
+Small teams just don't rack up the per-user costs that make a custom build pay off.
+Ten users at $100/month each is a $12,000 annual SaaS bill.
+A custom replacement would run $50,000+ to build plus $10,000/year to maintain.
+Break-even?
+Seven-plus years.
+That's longer than most startups even survive.

-When compliance is built into the tool.
-HIPAA-compliant email (Google Workspace), SOC 2-certified project management (Asana Enterprise), PCI-compliant payment processing (Stripe) — these certifications cost $50,000-$200,000 to obtain for custom software.
-Off-the-shelf tools amortize that compliance cost across thousands of customers.
-For regulated industries, this alone can justify the subscription.
+When compliance is already baked into the tool.
+Think HIPAA-compliant email from Google Workspace, SOC 2-certified project management from Asana Enterprise, or PCI-compliant payments through Stripe.
+Earning those certifications yourself for custom software runs $50,000-$200,000.
+Off-the-shelf vendors spread that cost across thousands of customers.
+In a regulated industry, that math alone can justify the subscription.

-The smartest approach for most companies: use off-the-shelf tools until they break.
-When the workarounds pile up, when the monthly bill makes your CFO twitch, when your team spends more time configuring the tool than using it — that's your signal to scope a custom build.
-Not before.
+The move most companies should make is simple.
+Run off-the-shelf tools until they break.
+When the workarounds start piling up, when the monthly bill makes your CFO flinch, when your team spends more hours configuring the thing than using it, that's your cue to scope a custom build.
+Not a day before.

 What Are the Hidden Costs of Each Option?

-Nucleus Research found that the total cost of CRM ownership is 3.7x the license cost when you factor in implementation, customization, training, and integration.
-Both custom and off-the-shelf have costs that don't show up on the price page.
+Nucleus Research found that the total cost of CRM ownership is 3.7x the license cost once you fold in implementation, customization, training, and integration.
+Both custom and off-the-shelf carry costs that never show up on the price page.
 Here's what to watch for.

 Off-the-shelf hidden costs: